 A quick and simple courgette pickle, ideal when you have a glut of courgettes growing in the garden.

 I love making pickle using up bits and pieces of vegetables that I have growing in the garden.
 The courgette plants in my garden have produced a lot of fruit this summer.
 It’s something I always grow as I like to eat courgette.
 In fact I’m a great believer in growing what you actually enjoy eating lots of.
 As well as the more traditional shaped courgettes I also grew a ball-shaped variety this year.
-I have to say it’s produced a lot of fruit.
-The fruit is best when picked young as that is when their flavour is more concentrated.
+The plant has produced a lot of fruit and it is best when picked young as that is when their flavour is more concentrated.

 Nor do I waste the courgette flowers which have a beautiful delicate flavour when added to salads.
 However also excellent when added with fresh summer herbs to an omelette.

-Whilst I enjoy making Summer roasted vegetables and simple soups, I decided it was about time I came up with something new.
+I enjoy making Summer roasted vegetables and simple soups with my courgettes.
+However, I decided it was about time I came up with something new.
 I have always made my own cucumber pickles from fruit kindly donated by friends from their greenhouses.
 That got me to thinking I could probably do something very similar with courgettes.

-These type of pickles are often called “bread and butter pickles”, suggesting they are good enough to eat on their own with little more than a buttered slice of bread.
+These type of pickles are called “bread and butter pickles”.
+The name suggests they are good enough to eat on their own with nothing more than a buttered slice of bread.
 I can see why as I think these are probably the tastiest pickles that I make.
 Also very good served with a homemade beef burger, just look at the vibrancy of colour!

-Once cooled this pickle can be eaten straight away but as with all pickles it will taste far better after a few days.
+Once cooled this pickle can be eaten straight away.
+However it will taste better after a few days in the fridge.
 Stored in the fridge this pickle will keep for a couple of months.
 Making it a perfect way to enjoy courgettes, long after they’ve stopped fruiting in your garden.

 A quick and easy courgette & shallot pickle, perfect for using up a glut of garden vegetables.